ipatop/Genomics_withR/docs/02-introduction-to-R.md

 We already saw a way to get the descriptive stats from a table by using `summary`.

-We will try to compare the weight of chickens under different diets without taking into account the age.
+We will try to compare the weight of chickens under different diets without considering the age.

 First, we will now do a mean and SD table for each diet.
 There is one function that can do this for us.
 `ddply` is a function that first divides the data by a variable written as .(Var) and then perform an specific function.
 With the indication of "transform" this will create a new column in out data